How do I know how much power I need?

 What is an electrical floor plan and why do I need one?

-following components: must be scaled, have orientation (call out the surrounding booths in accordance to front/back/sides in your booth), Main Drop
+- Orientation (call out the surrounding booths in accordance to front/back/sides of your booth)

 How can I ensure that I receive the discount rates on my electrical order?